nest/ode-toolbox/doc/index.rst

    Not implemented yet

-Some operations on sympy expressions can be quite slow (see the section :ref:`Working with large expressions`\ ).
+Some operations on SymPy expressions can be quite slow (see the section :ref:`Working with large expressions`\ ).

-Even dynamical systems of moderate size can require a few minutes of processing time, in large part due to sympy calls, and solver selection.
+Even dynamical systems of moderate size can require a few minutes of processing time, in large part due to SymPy calls, and solver selection.

 To speed up processing, a caching mechanism analyses the final system matrix :math:`A` and rewrites it as a block-diagonal matrix :math:`A = \text{diag}(B_1, B_2, \dots, B_k)`, were each of :math:`B_1, B_2, \dots, B_k` is square.